MicrosoftDocs/learn/learn-pr/azure/build-serverless-api-with-functions-api-management/includes/3-exercise-import-function-app-api-management.md

-To present Functions to users as parts of a single API, you can add them to Azure API Management.
+To present Azure Functions to users as parts of a single API, you can add them to Azure API Management.

 In your online store company, your developers have created multiple Azure Functions as microservices.
 Each function implements a small part of the store's functionality.
 You want to assemble these functions into single API.